KiranRambha/Local-Exchange-Trading-System/README.md

 4. Please agree to all the warning/popups that visual studio shows when opening the project.
 After opening the project visual studio will compile and configure the project for the local environment.

+### Running the Project
+By default, visual studio should show a green play button on the top in the taskbar with a browser name in it depending on the browser installed on the PC.
+Clicking on this button should run the project, open the browser and load the website in the browser.
+As the mongo database is hosted on the web and the project has been configured to connect to the database automatically there is no need to download or install or configure the database locally.

 ## API Reference